When to Use a Comma before a Conjunction

 )

-The Oxford Comma causes great debate amongst grammarians.
-The bottom line is this: use the convention that will least annoy your boss (or readers) and then be consistent throughout your document.
+The Oxford Comma causes great debate among grammarians.
+The bottom line is this: Use the convention that your institution uses and then be consistent throughout your document.
+Read more about commas in lists.
+Read more about the Oxford Comma.